DeezDiamond/trivia-project/README.md

 - This page is a simple trivia game that asks the user a series of questions.

+## Technologies Used

 - JavaScript, HTML, and CSS have been used in this page, and pushed through [HTML](https://html5.validator.nu/) and [CSS](https://jigsaw.w3.org/css-validator/) validators.

+## Installation Instructions

+- "For this project, clone and open the HTML file in a browser manually or on a server like LiveServer"

 ## User Stories